EricssonResearch/dnt/getting_started/scenario_tsn/README.md

 └────────┘    └──────────────────┘         └──────────────────┘    └─────────┘
 ```
 As you can see, there are redundant paths between **nxp1** and **nxp2**.
-These paths will be utilized by R2DTWO for redundancy.
+These paths will be utilized by DNT for redundancy.

-## The R2DTWO configuration
+## The DNT configuration

-In the first scenario, we try out R2DTWO's IEEE 802.1CB FRER implementation.
+In the first scenario, we try out DNT's IEEE 802.1CB FRER implementation.
 This utilizes the FRER Redundancy Tag header with sequence numbers and operates in Layer 2.

-The configuration file for R2DTWO is prepared in this folder: `r2dtwo.ini`.
+The configuration file for DNT is prepared in this folder: `dnt.ini`.
 This is a symmetrical configuration, reflecting to the network topology above.
 In cases where the network setup is not symmetrical, separate configs might require on each switch.